O. Felix Obi

 Why did you choose McCourt?
 Academic rigor, research centers, Georgetown's reputation, and proximity to U.S. and international public policy institutions.

 What was the best part of your experience with McCourt?
 There was always something new to discover or learn.
-Guest lectures from heads of government and industry featured in class case studies and access to vast resources of Georgetown University.
+Guest lectures from heads of government and industry featured in class case studies, not to mention access to vast resources of Georgetown University.

-University Involvement: Post graduation, I served two-terms on the McCourt Alumni Board.
-I now serve on the University's African-American Advisory Board; the Faculty, Staff, and Curriculum Committee to the University President; member of Georgetown University Global Future of Development (now part of Global Georgetown) - Africa Governance & Economic Development; and the University's Alumni Admissions Program (AAP) for freshman and transfer undergraduates.
+University Involvement: Post graduation, I served two-terms on the McCourt School Alumni Board.
+I am Co-Chair of the Campus Engagement Committee, Georgetown University Alumni Association (BAC).
+A member of Georgetown University Global Future of Development (now part of Global Georgetown) – African Governance & Economic Development; and the Georgetown University Alumni Admissions Program (AAP) for freshman and transfer applicants.

 Tell us about a project that you’re currently working on.

-I lead GOCI Maryland Business Forum’s engagement to align the U.S. House of Representatives’ Subcommittee on Africa & Global Health’s foreign policy priorities with therapies from Maryland’s $18.6 billion BioHealth & Life Sciences sector.
-I conceived and manage GOCI Maryland Business Forum, a transformative initiative by the Maryland Governor’s Office of Community Initiatives (GOCI), to promote private-sector competitiveness in international commerce.
-Engagement with the House Subcommittee should expand markets for Maryland’s innovations, and provide life-saving therapy for international communities.
+I previously led the GOCI Maryland Business Forum’s engagement to align the U.S. House of Representatives’ Subcommittee on Africa & Global Health’s foreign policy priorities with Maryland’s $18.6 billion BioHealth & Life Sciences sector.
+I conceived and managed the GOCI Maryland Business Forum, as a transformative initiative by the Maryland Governor’s Office, to promote private-sector competitiveness in international commerce, especially as markets and societies do not organically arrive at optimal conditions, global economic growth requires an enabling public policy.

 Undergraduate university, degree, and major: University of Maryland, B.S.
 Global Business Management and Public Policy (minor, Business Law and Public Policy)